-RWA's Veritas Award may be given annually for the article that appears in print or in another medium that best depicts the romance genre in a positive light.
+This award may be given annually for the nonfiction work, in print or other mass medium, that best depicts the romance genre in a positive light.

 Past Recipients of the Veritas Award

 - 2016: Kelly Faircloth, "How Harlequin Became the Most Famous Name in Romance," Jezebel.com

 - 2015: Joyce Lamb, "6 Things We Love about EW's Spread on Romance Novels," Happy Ever After

 - 2012: Denise Schipani, "7 Life Lessons from Romance Novels," Woman's Day

 - 2011: award not given